Thomas-Smyth/Original-SquadJS/README.md

 client.login('Discord Bot Login Token');
 ```

-The quick start file includes all th bundled plugins, though you can easily turn each of these off by commenting them out.
+The quick start file includes all the bundled plugins, though you can easily turn each of these off by commenting them out.

 More setup options for each plugin can be found below.

 ### Running Squad.js
-Once you have setup the application, you need to build the application and start it:
+Once you have set up the application, you need to build the application and start it:
 ```
 npm run build
 npm run start